VietnamTo-pack List for Vietnam

 • Suitcase: looks more formal, especially for a business trip, and the design generally makes it safer for valuable or fragile belongings.
 More expensive brands are often made from waterproof materials.

-Find a quality luggage brand here
+Find a quality luggage brand here.

 Health Items on To-pack List for Vietnam

-1. Sunscreen
+Sunscreen

 sunscreens to pack list for vietnam

 To get you prepared for a day outdoors either in the city or at the beach, a Waterproof Sunscreen Spray is essential.
-For more adventurous activities such as hiking, sports, or a multi-day motorbike trip, bring Aloe Vera Gel with you also to help with the unwanted sunburns (a cheap brand will do).
-Aloe vera gel is surprisingly not easy to find in Vietnam, especially in rural areas.
+For more adventurous activities such as hiking, sports, or a multi-day motorbike trip, bring Aloe Vera Gel with you also to help with unwanted sunburns (a cheap brand will do).
+Aloe vera gel is surprisingly difficult to find in Vietnam, especially in rural areas.

 Can I buy some at local pharmacies?
-The answer is Yes and No. Common medicines are widely accessible at Vietnam’s drug stores, but you need to factor in the language barrier (How can they give you proper prescriptions without knowing exactly what your problem is?), and Vietnam’s certain restrictions on medicines.
+The answer is Yes and No. Common medicines are widely accessible at Vietnam’s drug stores.
+Still, you need to factor in the language barrier (How can they give you proper prescriptions without knowing exactly what your problem is?), and Vietnam’s certain restrictions on medicines.
 It is better to have essential medicines handy for urgent cases.
 On the other hand, if you can bring your prescriptions to the pharmacy, the staff is more than willing to help you.

 Some medicines to bring: